WebberZone/knowledgebase/README.md

 If your question isn't listed there, please create a new post at the [WordPress.org support forum](http://wordpress.org/support/plugin/knowledgebase).
 It is the fastest way to get support as I monitor the forums regularly.
 I also provide [premium *paid* support via email](https://webberzone.com/support/).

+### 404 errors on the knowledgebase

+This is usually because of outdated permalinks.
+To flush the existing permalinks rules simply visit Settings &raquo; Permalinks in your WordPress admin area.

 ### Shortcode

 You can display the knowledgebase anywhere in your blog using the `[knowledgebase]` shortcode.
-The recommended option is to add this to a dedicated page called *Knowledgebase*.
-The plugin takes one optional attribute `category`:
+The shortcode takes one optional attribute `category`:

 ```
 [knowledgebase category="92"]